MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/purview-checklist.md

 ms.custom: e2e-data-management, think-tank
 ---

-# Azure Purview readiness checklist for data management and analytics enterprise-scale scenario
+# Azure Purview readiness checklist for cloud-scale analytics enterprise-scale scenario

-During your data governance journey with Azure Purview and data management and analytics scenario, you'll find there are multiple stages in the adoption lifecycle.
+During your data governance journey with Azure Purview and cloud-scale analytics, you'll find there are multiple stages in the adoption lifecycle.
 A well-planned deployment of **Azure Purview** in the [data management landing zone](../architectures/data-management-landing-zone.md) can provide the following benefits:

 - Unified data discovery across the entire organization
 - Improved analytic collaboration